 Tax Lien Certificates

-If the owner pays off the debt, the owner gets their money back plus the prevailing interest rate in the state.
-Depending on the state, interest rates can range from as low as 8 percent per year to as high as 36 percent per year.
+During these sales, investors can bid on the certificates.
+Bidding starts at the state-mandated interest rate and is typically bid down in most states.
+Depending on the state, interest rates can range from as low as 8 percent to as high as 36 percent per year.

 Are you looking for detailed information for every state that sells tax liens or tax deeds?

-2003 - 2007, Copyright Tax Lien Certificates, all rights reserved
+Copyright (c) 2003 - 2023, all rights reserved

 http://www.tax-lien-certificates.com